prashant-singh-2001/song_recommender/ReadMe.md

 **Note:**

 This is a generic guide assuming a standard setup for this project structure.
 If there are specific configurations or dependencies mentioned in the code (e.g., setting environment variables), you might need to adjust the instructions accordingly.

 ## Project Structure

-This project uses a separation of concerns by dividing the codebase into a backend and frontend:

-## Project Structure